 How we keep your personal information secure

 If you provide us with information via a form on our website, it is stored securely in our databases and only accessed by staff authorised by the Heart Foundation.
 The Heart Foundation uses a range of hardware and software security measures to protect our information and ensure that only authorised staff are granted access.

 Disclosing your personal information

-The Heart Foundation will not provide your personal information to any other individuals or organisations without your prior consent except where required by law to do so or where that information is provided on a confidential basis to contractors who provide services, for example database management, printing and mailing to the Heart Foundation.
-In these cases, we ensure that our contractors are also bound by the National Privacy Principles to keep your personal information confidential.
+The Heart Foundation will not provide your personal information to any other individuals or organisations without your prior consent except where required by law to do so or where that information is provided on a confidential basis to contractors who provide services to the Heart Foundation (for example database management, printing and mailing).
+In these cases, we ensure that our contractors are also bound by the Australian Privacy Principles to keep your personal information confidential.